xiransong/ssnet/readme.md

 # Friend Recommendations with Self-Rescaling Graph Neural Networks

-This is an implementation for our KDD 2022 paper submission.
+* This is an implementation for our KDD 2022 paper: *Friend Recommendations with Self-Rescaling Graph Neural Networks*.
+* Contact: xiransong@hust.edu.cn

 ## Dependencies